 Each control panel on the front of the chassis must be connected to the JF1 connector on its associated node board to provide you with system control buttons and status indicators.
-When viewed from the front of the chassis, the node board on the left is referred to as the primary node board and the node board on the right as the secondary.
+When viewed from the front of the chassis, the node board on the left is referred to as node board 1 and the node board on the right is node board 2.